EthernetWink/Columbia_Mod_2_challenge/README.md

 If we do get a list we ask the user if they want to store it in a csv or if we don't quailify for a loan we just exit.
 If the user opts to not have the results output to a csv the program exits.

+# TXT file

+a history of terminal ocnversation